Categorification of DAHA and Macdonald polynomials: Abstract

 \section{Abstract}

-We describe a categorification of the Double Affine Hecke Algebra $\DAHA$ associated with an affine Lie algebra $\widehat{\fg}$, a categorification of the polynomial representation and a categorification of Macdonald polynomials.
+We describe a categorification of the Double Affine Hecke Algebra ($\DAHA$) associated with an affine Lie algebra $\widehat{\fg}$, including a categorification of the polynomial representation and Macdonald polynomials.

-All categorification results are given in the derived setting.
-That is, we consider the derived category associated with graded modules over the Lie superalgera $\fI[\xi]$, where $\fI\subset\widehat{\fg}$ is the Iwahori subalgebra of the affine Lie algebra and $\xi$ is a formal odd variable.
-The Euler characteristic of graded characters of a complex of $\fI[\xi]$-modules is considered as an element of a polynomial representation.
-First, we show that the compositions of induction and restriction functors associated with minimal parabolic subalgebras $\fp_{i}$ categorify Demazure operators $T_i+1\in\DAHA$, meaning that all algebraic relations of $T_i$ have categorical meanings.
-Second, we describe a natural collection of complexes $\sEM_{\lambda}$ of $\fI[\xi]$-modules whose Euler characteristic is equal to nonsymmetric Macdonald polynomials $E_\lambda$ for dominant $\lambda$ and a natural collection of complexes of $\fg[z,\xi]$-modules $\sPM_{\lambda}$ whose Euler characteristic is equal to the symmetric Macdonald polynomial $P_{\lambda}$.
+Our categorification results are presented in the derived setting, focusing on the derived category of graded modules over the Lie superalgebra $\fI[\xi]$, where $\fI \subset \widehat{\fg}$ is the Iwahori subalgebra of the affine Lie algebra and $\xi$ is a formal odd variable.

+First, we show that the compositions of induction and restriction functors associated with minimal parabolic subalgebras $\fp_{i}$ categorify the Demazure operators $T_i + 1 \in \DAHA$, ensuring that all algebraic relations of $T_i$ have categorical interpretations.
+Second, for each dominant weight $\lambda$ we introduce a complex $\sEM_{\lambda}$ of $\fI[\xi]$-modules and a complex $\sPM_{\lambda}$ of $\fg[z,\xi]$-modules, whose Euler characteristics are equal to nonsymmetric $E_{\lambda}$ and symmetric $P_{\lambda}$ Macdonald polynomials respectively.

-We illustrate our theory with the example $\fg=\msl_2$ where we construct the cyclic representations of Lie superalgebra $\fI[\xi]$ such that their supercharacters coincide with renormalizations of nonsymmetric Macdonald polynomials.
+We illustrate our theory with the example $\fg=\msl_2$ where we construct the cyclic representations of Lie superalgebra $\fI[\xi]$ such that their supercharacters coincide with certain normalizations of nonsymmetric Macdonald polynomials.